MeridianBear/RPGProject_myajurv/README.md

 Happy adventuring, Space Cadet, and good luck!

-DISCLAIMER: If you're a little silly goose who wants to type stuff they shouldn't when they're prompted for input, get back to your silly little pond.
+DISCLAIMER 1: If you're a little silly goose who wants to type stuff they shouldn't when they're prompted for input, get back to your silly little pond.
 This game is for people who follow directions. <3

+DISCLAIMER 2: This game is incomplete, and can't actually be completed yet.